ranjgith-s/github-pr-analyzer/README.md

 Line coverage: 95.06%

 PR-ism is a React + TypeScript application for exploring GitHub pull request and repository metrics with data‑driven insights.
 It provides comprehensive analysis of development workflows, reviewer activity, and DevOps performance metrics.
 The UI features a modern design (currently migrating from HeroUI to shadcn/ui) with GitHub‑like aesthetics.
-Sign in with your GitHub personal access token (classic or fine‑grained) to get started.
+Sign in with GitHub via Supabase OAuth to get started.

 ## Table of Contents